 Sadly, according to the JumpStart Coalition for Financial Literacy only 26% of 13-21 year olds surveyed said that their parents taught them how to manage money.
 This is just one of many startling statistics out there about the financial literacy of today’s youth.
 In order to ensure that kids today have all the tools they need to be financially successful in the future they need to start learning money management skills as young as possible.
-Yet for some reason school systems in America aren’t doing enough.
-Luckily there is a plethora of tools to assist parents in teaching their kids about money; one tool being the virtual piggy bank.
+The virtual piggy bank is one tool parents can use to teach their kids about money.

-When I say virtual piggy banks I am talking about sites out there such as ThreeJars, Zefty, PlayMoolah, KidsCash and Kashpile.
+When I say virtual piggy banks, I am talking about sites out there such as ThreeJars, PlayMoolah and Kashpile.
 The first thing to understand is that these sites are not actually banks.
 They don’t actually hold the child’s money.
 The parent acts as a trustee, holding the cash somewhere so it is available when the child decides to use it.
 Let’s look at ThreeJars as an example.

 Each of the sites listed above offers a similar service but each with slightly different features.
 This is one a great use of technology to teach kids money management skills in an active way.
 It makes learning about money more interesting since it’s actually their money, not a game!